argoproj/argo-cd/docs/auto_sync.md

 ## Automatic Pruning

-By default (and as a safety mechanism), automated sync will not delete resources when ArgoCD detects the resource is no longer defined in git.
+By default (and as a safety mechanism), automated sync will not delete resources when Argo CD detects the resource is no longer defined in git.
 To prune the resources, a manual sync can always be performed (with pruning checked).
 Pruning can also be enabled to happen automatically as part of the automated sync by running: